 - This autumnal inspired enamel mug is perfect for the changing seasons.

-- Another enamel mug, this one features a delightful fungi design.
+- Favor fungi?
+This enamel mug features a delightful fungi design.

-- An “In Your Neck of the Woods” mug, this lightweight cup features a colorful illustration of flora.
+- An “In Your Neck of the Woods” mug, this lightweight cup depicts a colorful illustration of flora.

 - The famed “mug of all mugs,” made by East Fork lives up to the hype.